linde/gkee-fleet-tenacy-examples/fleet-tenancy-by-user-journey/readme.md

 cd ../team-self-service-namespace

-# set the name of the self service namespace to be created and
+# you can set variables (e.g. for the self serve namespace name), but defaults work ok
-# will get the workload
-echo 'selfserv_namespace = "selfserve"' > terraform.tfvars

 terraform init
 terraform plan